 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-One of the easiest indoors plants to grow and care for, haworthia succulents boast unique spiked foliage with green and white stripes.
+One of the easiest indoor plants to grow and care for, haworthia succulents (also called zebra plants) boast spiked foliage with green and white stripes.

 Succulents are all the rage these days, and it’s easy to see why.
 These indoor plants are unique and fun to grow, and lend themselves well to a variety of settings and containers.
-Haworthia succulents are one of my personal favorites, since they’re easy to care for and fascinating.
+A haworthia succulent (also called a zebra plant) is one of my personal favorites, since it’s easy to care for and fascinating.
 These slow-growing plants are native to southern Africa, but they make excellent houseplants the world over.
-Here’s how to grow haworthia succulents.
-Psst—follow these tips for growing succulents indoors.
+Here’s how to grow a haworthia succulent.

 Haworthia Succulent Care

-Most types of haworthia succulents varieties prefer part shade, but some adapt well to bright or even direct sunlight.
+Most types of haworthia succulents varieties prefer bright, indirect light from a south-facing window, but some adapt well to direct sunlight or low light.
 Some types change color to red or purple when exposed to sun.
 If the leaves turn pale, the plant may be getting too much sun.